ibm-cloud-architecture/vaccine-order-mgr/README.md

 #### com.ibm.db2.jcc.am.SqlException: DB2 SQL Error: SQLCODE=-1031, SQLSTATE=58031

-DB2 may not have finished its setup
+DB2 may not have finished its setup, specially using docker compose where the image may be built with Debezium and change data capture settings.

+#### A DRDA Data Stream Syntax Error was detected.
+Reason: 0x2110.
+ERRORCODE=-4499, SQLSTATE=58009

+This error may happen on OpenShift deployment.